 - Alan Feldman, distinguished fellow in Responsible Gaming, announced that the International Gaming Institute plans to study responsible gaming measures in more detail and discussed who is most likely to buy the properties being sold by MGM and Caesars Entertainment: Yogonet, Legal Gambling, Las Vegas Review-Journal, El Tiempo, CDC Gaming Reports Inc., and iGaming Business.

 - CBER director Andrew Woods and economist Stephen Miller’s Outlook conference report found that Las Vegas looks to be on its way towards inflation: CDC Gaming Reports Inc., Casino.org, The Nevada Independent, El Tiempo, and Pahrump Valley Times.

-- David G. Schwartz, gaming historian, broke down exactly why casinos are seeing historically high profits this year and why Disney is looking to throw their hat in the sports betting scene: Associated Press, Yahoo!, ABC News, Travel Industry Today, Sportico, Hollywood Recruiter, Daily Independent, Las Vegas Sun, KLAS-TV: 8 News Now, and Nevada Appeal.
+- David G. Schwartz, gaming historian, broke down exactly why casinos are seeing historically high profits this year and why Disney is looking to throw their hat in the sports betting scene: Associated Press, Yahoo!, Travel Industry Today, Sportico, Hollywood Recruiter, Daily Independent, Las Vegas Sun, KLAS-TV: 8 News Now, and Nevada Appeal.

 General Expert Round-Up

 - USA Today spoke to law professor Ruben Garcia about the strength of former Las Vegas Raiders coach Jon Gruden’s lawsuit against the NFL.